DaniilVyatkin/networks_project/README.md

 # Description
 This app locally runs a simple website with a "like" button.
 After pressing the button, the user is transfered to the next page (which has a "return" button), and a "like" count on main page is updated.

+Files:
+- main.py - starts application
+- views.py - sets up the actions for visits of different pages
+- base.html - main page with "like" counter and button
+- button_pressed_page.html - page that appears after pressing the button on main page
+- counter.txt - stores the "like" counter

 # Requirements
 1. python 3
 2. flask